mailshanx/Word2Vec/README.md

 Word2vec implementation from scratch using only plain python.
 Comes with a demo application: sentiment analysis on Stanford Sentiment Treebank dataset.

+1. Setup your environment:

+make create_environment

+source activate ws

-To run project, type: (Warning: can take a few hours the first time around, depending on your machine).
+2. To run sentiment application, type: (Warning: can take a few hours the first time around, depending on your machine).

 make sentiment

-To train word vectors, type: (Warning: can take a few hours the first time around, depending on your machine).
+3. To train word vectors, type: (Warning: can take a few hours the first time around, depending on your machine).

 make train_word2vec